top of page

 Permission.

-And it has been speaking for a long time.
+And it has been waiting, patiently, for you to finally listen.

 Whisper to Your Heart